EPCCed/2024-11-04-archer2-intro-develop/_episodes/05-debug-profile.md

  dbg all> launch --launcher-args="--account={{site.gid}} --partition=standard --qos=short --time=0:10:0 --tasks-per-node=1 --cpus-per-task=1 --exclusive --export=ALL" $my_prog{1} ./gdb_exercise
 ```

-This will launch an ``srun`` job on one of the compute nodes.
-The name `my_prog` is a dummy name to which this run-through of the program is linked -- you will not be able to launch another program using this name, and you can use any name you want instead.
+This will launch an ``srun`` job for ``gdb_exercise`` on one of the compute nodes.
+The name ``my_prog`` will be used by ``gdb4hpc`` as a reference to this particular run of the program -- you will not be able to launch another program using this name, but you can use any name you want instead.
+Once the run is started, you can reference it by prepending it with a ``$`` sign, so ``$my_prog`` in this case.
 The number in the curly brackets ``{1}`` indicates the number of processes this job will be using (it's  1 here).
 You could use a larger number if you wanted.
-If you call for more processes than available on a single compute node, `gdb4hpc` will launch the program on an appropriate number of nodes.
-Note though that the more cores you ask for, the slower `gdb4hpc` will be to launch the tasks once the job has begun.
+If you call for more processes than available on a single compute node, ``gdb4hpc`` will launch the program on an appropriate number of nodes.
+Note though that the more cores you ask for, the slower ``gdb4hpc`` will be to launch the tasks once the job has begun.
+We use ``--launcher-args`` to pass all the ``SBATCH`` options we would normally provide in a job script through to the job launcher.

 Once the program is launched, gdb4hpc will load up the program and begin to run it.
 You will get output to screen something that looks like: